ARLINGTON - When does the Dak Prescott “pitch count” end? When do the rumors of him “never being fully back” healthy end?

 “He’ll definitely be involved in some form of practice more than this week.” said McCarthy, who has also ruled out Prescott playing in the Aug.
 29 preseason finale against Jacksonville.
 (But) to stand here and tell you he’d be full go and take all the reps, I’m not there yet.”

 And those “never fully healthy” reports?
-ESPN’s Adam Schefter is now suggesting that (though maybe his words have been stretched from context), as Michael Irvin has already done in a visit with CowboysSI.com.
-(Gil Brandt has also suggested a lingering possibility.)
+ESPN’s Adam Schefter has suggesting that, in a too-casual manner, as Michael Irvin has already done in a visit with CowboysSI.com.
+(Gil Brandt has also suggested the same idea regarding a lingering i.)

 At this point, to Prescott - who has put last year’s season-ending ankle injury behind him - all that really matters about the ramp-up is the Sept.
 9 season-opener against the Buccaneers.